SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Data Import <a name="regtree-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Same as in the Linear Regression model, above, I import the pickel file, remove the id column, and shuffle the data.
+The only difference here is the use of scikitlearn's Decision Tree functionality.

 ```python